 Review: 9 Days & 9 Nights by Katie Cotugno

-I have been anticipating Katie Cotugno’s 9 Days & 9 Nights since I first heard the news of a 99 Days sequel.
+9 Days & 9 Nights by Katie Cotugno isa book that I have been anticipating since I first heard the news of a 99 Days sequel.
 Molly and Gabe are back, but in an awkward situation, and the story is very realistic.
 I liked the book, but I did have a couple of issues with it, such as all the pointless drama.
 I didn’t love this one, but I do think that many will appreciate this sequel.

 Serious and Angsty